reema0814/Azure-Synapse-Analytics-Day/07-power-bi-integration.md

     ![Selecting Publish to Power BI from the File menu](media/ex03-publish-menu.1.png "Publish to Power BI")

-    >**Note:** You may be prompted to login a second time.
-Follow the login prompts to login with the credentials provided to you.
+    >**Note:** You may be prompted to log in a second time.
+Follow the login prompts to log in with the credentials provided to you.

 12. In the dialog that appears, select the provided Power BI workspace (the first one that appears under the `Power BI` section in the `Develop` hub).
 Do not select the item labeled My workspace.
 Choose **Select**.